LukasUNCW/Wilmington-Rental-Pipeline/README.md

 2. Open `config` and add your API keys
 3. Run notebooks in order: `config` → `bronze` → `silver` → `gold`
 4. Open the Databricks SQL Dashboard to view results
-5. Optionally enable the Databricks Job for daily scheduling
+5. (Optional) Enable the Databricks Job for daily scheduling

 ---